2dm/inet/showcases/wireless/coexistence/doc/index.rst

       :align: center

 The Wifi hosts have the MAC contention state, and the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
-The spectrum and power of received signals is visualized with a spectrum figure (par of :ned:`MediumVisualizer`) at all hosts.
+The spectrum and power of received signals is visualized with a spectrum figure (part of :ned:`MediumVisualizer`) at all hosts.
 The spectrum figure displays the sum of all signals present at the receiving node.
 Signals not being received are indicated with blue.
 When receiving a signal, the received signal is indicated with green; the sum of interfering signals are indicated with red.
 Note that the spectrum figure configures its scale automatically based on the signals displayed; also, all spectrum figures use the same scale so that the signal spectrums and power levels can be compared.

 The Wifi and WPAN hosts detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
 Sometimes they transmit at the same time, and the